whipowill/d2-plugy-qol/README.md

 No matter what setting you use: runes, charms, jewels, gems, set items, unique items, special rare items, craftable magic items, and eligable white items are never filtered out.

-You can inspect the config file to see exactly what is filtered out by searching the string ``FILTLVL``.
+You can inspect the ``BH.cfg`` config file to see exactly what is filtered out by searching the string ``FILTLVL``.
 If I screwed up anything in this loot filter just open a ticket and let me know where I went wrong.

-### How To Use Keyboard Macros
+### How To Use The Keyboard Macros

 This game is very clicky and you can quickly develop carpal tunnel syndrome by playing it.

-To avoid this, I wrote a [keyboard macro](https://github.com/whipowill/ahk-autoattack) that lets you hold down ``spacebar`` to move and attack (for PC and Mac).
+To avoid this I wrote a [keyboard macro](https://github.com/whipowill/ahk-autoattack) that lets you hold down ``spacebar`` to move and attack (for PC and Mac).
 This makes melee characters a lot easier to play.

 ## Helpful Links